ABOUT PRESERVATION ARTISANS GUILD

 Karla Pearlstein, President:

 Matthew Roman has 25 years of experience working to preserve the Northwest’s architectural heritage both through architectural design and support of not-for-profit organizations.
 His work includes numerous renovations and restorations of historic structures throughout the Portland/Vancouver area.
 He has served on the Board of Directors for the Pittock Mansion Society and Restore Oregon, elected board chair of both organizations.
-Matthew is a founding member of the Preservation Artisans Guild.
+Matthew is a founding member of the Preservation Artisans Guild and generously served the organization as the board treasurer until the end of 2019.
 In 2016 he was appointed by the mayor to the Portland Historic Landmarks Commission where he currently serves.
 A graduate of the University of Notre Dame School of Architecture, Matthew founded Roman Design, LLC in 2006 offering traditional residential design services rooted in classical principles and

 Many of our members have received some of the highest awards for their quality craftsmanship and high-level of expertise.
 They are some of the best people in the country at what they do.